paultgriffiths/python-cloud-model/README.md

 ![Status](https://img.shields.io/badge/status-research--prototype-orange.svg)

 # 🌥️ Python Cloud Parcel Model
-A physically-based cloud parcel model revealing vapour competition between liquid droplets and ice crystals.
+A physically-based cloud parcel model designed to investigate vapour competition between liquid droplets and ice crystals.

 ⚠️ Research-grade prototype for physical insight, not operational forecasting.

 ## 🚀 What this project does